shekibobo/xdan-datetimepicker-rails/README.md

-# Xdan::Datetimepicker::Rails
+# Xdan Datetimepicker Rails

-TODO: Write a gem description
+This gem adds @xdan's [datetimepicker] to the Rails asset pipeline.

 ## Installation